The Strategic Energy Partnership is a partnership between E.ON [https://www.eonenergy.com/sustainable-cities/coventry.html] and Coventry City Council.

 The Coventry Energy Plan has identified a number of challenges and opportunities for the city and these are split into:

-• This presents a great opportunity for the introduction of gas boiler alternatives and other sustainable heating solutions in the city.
+Coventry's energy mix is predominantly gas at 67% and primarily in domestic use.
+Positive intervention is needed to deliver clean affordable heating.
+This presents a great opportunity for the introduction of gas boiler alternatives and other sustainable heating solutions in the city.

-• The diverse building types that form Coventry's housing stock demand tailored solutions and economical propositions.
+• the diverse building types that form Coventry's housing stock demand tailored solutions and economical propositions

-• Support electric transit options.
+• supporting electric transit options

-• Support Electric Vehicle (EV) charger installation.
+• supporting Electric Vehicle (EV) charger installation

-• The SEP can facilitate clean energy supply to support the demands of the transport sector.
+• the SEP can facilitate clean energy supply to support the demands of the transport sector

-• Businesses and residents would be supported with initiatives to help them with the transition to cleaner and greener technology.
+• businesses and residents would be supported with initiatives to help them with the transition to cleaner and greener technology

-• Inflation, high cost of living and increasing business overheads means limited availability of disposable funds that could be invested in sustainable solutions.
+• inflation, high cost of living and increasing business overheads means limited availability of disposable funds that could be invested in sustainable solutions

-• The SEP has an opportunity to improve the uptake of sustainable solutions among residents and businesses.
+• the SEP has an opportunity to improve the uptake of sustainable solutions among residents and businesses

-• The SEP will innovate and pilot new propositions that will help drive change in the city.
+• the SEP will innovate and pilot new propositions that will help drive change in the city

 The solution for Coventry